West Florida High School of Advanced Technology: Athletics

 West Florida High provides many sports such as football, volleyball, baseball, cheerleading, softball, cross-country, track and field, basketball, soccer, swimming, weightlifting, lacrosse, tennis and golf.
 With the first new sport addition in the last few years, lacrosse has been made an official sport for both boys and girls in the 2014–2015 school year.

 The West Florida softball team brought the school its first team state championship in the 2013–2014 year.

 In the 2011 - 2012 year, the Jaguars Freshman football team went 9–1, claiming the district championship.

 The 2013 - 2014 team fell just short of another district championship.
 After being ranked No. 1 in the state for a few weeks to start the season, the team lost to the then No. 2 ranked Catholic High.
 They still made the playoffs, but they were thwarted by Catholic again with an overtime loss in the second round of the playoffs.
 They did beat Tallahassee Godby in the first round, which was a major accomplishment considering the fact that Godby had knocked them out of the playoffs the previous two years.

 In the 2016 - 2017 school year, the Freshman and Junior Varsity football teams went undefeated, along with a 6–2 record for Varsity.

 Girls' soccer has also won consecutive district titles in 2012 and 2013.

 Boys' soccer won its first district championship in 2018 after defeating Choctawhatchee 2–0 in the District 1-3A Championship game.
 West Florida also knocked off #2 in the state Gulf Breeze High School in the district semifinal with a score of 2–0, and Pensacola High 5–0 in the opening round of the tournament.

 Arts and other activities

 WFHS also added a marching band for the 2010–2011 school year.
-Known as the Sound of the Jags, they are now led by Justin Mozina.
+Known as the Sound of the Jags, they are now led by Dustin Hicklen.

 During 2007–2008, in only its ninth year in existence, WFHS served as the President school of the Florida Association of Student Councils.
 Since then, the Student Government Association has earned a Gold Medallion every year.
 The organization's main project for 2016–2017 involves a local nursing home, Bayside Manor.
 All SGA members volunteer there for four hours per nine weeks.